x-govuk/govuk-design-history-template/app/posts/2020-01-04-keeping-a-design-history.md

 ---
-title: Keeping a design history
+title: How a design history has helped
-description: How the Becoming a Teacher team uses a design history to create a permanent record of how their services have changed
+description: A case study on the Becoming a Teacher team’s design history – how it’s been used and the story behind it.
 date: 2020-01-04
 ---

-As services age, as they’re iterated, built and rebuilt, and team members come and go, institutional memory fades and questions about why a service is the way it is become hard to answer.
-Context gets lost, research disappears and the design becomes opaque.

-Keeping a design history makes it easy to know why a service is the way it is.

-A design history is like a blog, with posts describing the development of new features, iterations of existing ones or findings from user research – anything that may be useful to return to later.

 On the Becoming a teacher team, we've been using a design history to document the evolution of the Find postgraduate teacher training and Apply for teacher training services since they began in May 2018.